How Much Can I Borrow For My First Home?

 For single applicants, considering teaming up with friends or family could help you overcome the income hurdle to get into your first home.

-LEARN MORE: Buying Property With Others: Things To Be Aware Of
+Learn More: Buying Property With Others: Things To Be Aware Of

 What Happens If You're Self-Employed?

-Some lenders may accept just one year of financials if you’ve switched from employment to contracting within the same industry.
+If you're self-employed, you'll need to provide more documentation to support your income.
+This usually includes 2 years of financial statements, personal IRD income summaries, business bank statements, and GST returns if applicable.
+Some lenders may accept just one year of financials if you've switched from employment to contracting within the same industry.

 A mortgage adviser can help package your application to highlight your earnings potential and stability, especially if your income varies across seasons or projects.